AriFordsham/GHCWiki/desugared-dictionaries.md

 This proposal is about allowing source level access to the dictionary constructors.
 Note that it is not about local instances: There would be no way to override the type-based dictionary usage, just like the present.

 It would allow, for example, far greater ease of implementation of dictionary-based methods, such as is often needed in constructive category theory.
+Otherwise, it is [ messy as hell](https://hackage.haskell.org/package/data-category-0.6.1/docs/Data-Category-Monoidal.html#t:MonoidObject).

 ## Implementation